mattbrand/campconquer/README.md

 - [x] state machine for game
 - [x] rename gold to coins
 - [ ] create prod env
+- [ ] fixture factories
 - [x] merge Outcome, TeamOutcome, and PlayerOutcome
-- [ ] fixture factories
+- [ ] merge Piece into Player in API
 - [ ] foreign key indexes for all tables
 - [ ] New Relic
 - [ ] add `/api` prefix and `ApiController`